asartalo/anodoc/README.md

 Anodoc
 ======

-Anodoc is a doc comment parser written in PHP.
+Anodoc is a doc comment / doc block / parser written in PHP.
 Doc comments are usually written in the style

 ```php
 <?php